jqb/boilerplate/README.rst

   pip install -e git+git://github.com/jqb/boilerplate.git#egg=boilerplate

-You need to have root privilleges to install it in system packages.
+You need to have root privileges to install it in system packages.

 Set up BOILERPLATE_TEMPLATES environ variable to tell boilerplate where it